drewalth/wh2o-go/README.md

 #### 2. Change Timezone

-First change the timezone in the Settings UI.
+First, change the timezone in the Settings UI.
 Timezone is required for accurate notification delivery.
 I ran into some issues setting DateTime/Timezone when running the app on an EC2 instance.
 I'm sure there is a simple solution out there...